Let’s assume the following scenario:

 To automate your SKU analysis, you need to use a point of sale system that integrates inventory management and other tools, such as barcoding.

 As a retail or small business owner, you need to use software that can help you manage your inventory, automatically update it, and track your items and sales in real-time.
 The data collected from your inventory and sales will also improve your sales strategy and create more efficient purchasing and marketing processes.

 SKU management is essential for your retail business because it provides access to specific information about each item in your inventory.
 It also significantly improves order accuracy throughout the picking and packing process in the warehouse.

-Example of a SKU application
+Example of an SKU application

-Bob owns a small grocery store that sells a specific brand of bread in addition to 10 other brands of bread.
+Bob runs a small grocery store that sells a specific brand of bread in addition to 10 other brands of bread.
 Bob believes that since his store is small, there is no need to use SKUs on each brand.

 One day, a customer walks into the store and asks if the store has a specific brand of bread.
 Bob recognizes the brand name and tells the customer that they have that bread brand and leads him to where the bread aisle is.
 He then sees that the store is out of stock on that bread brand and apologizes to the customer.

 The next day, Bob sets up a meeting with his inventory manager, who says, “We should have a SKU for every product in our store – it’s inefficient for me to have to manually check to see if we’re running low on specific products every day.”
 Without an inventory system that incorporates SKUs, I have to subtract the quantities we sold from our inventory system manually.”

 Following the manager’s suggestion, Bob subscribes to a POS system that can help him with inventory SKU management for each specific product.